mitsuhiko/minijinja/examples/README.md

 * [render-template](render-template): CLI app that renders templates from string.
 * [render-value](render-value): Demonstrates how `Value` can be passed as `Serialize` as context.
 * [self-referential-context](self-referential-context): Shows a helper that allows self-referential contexts.
+- [streaming](streaming): Demonstrates how a one-shot iterator can be used to stream results in.
 * [undefined-tracking](undefined-tracking): Shows how you can track undefined values.
 * [value-tracking](value-tracking): Shows how you can track values that are referenced at runtime.
 * [wasm-yew](wasm-yew): Shows how to use MiniJinja with WASM in the browser.